STAT545-UBC-hw-2018-19/hw06-ziqiangt/README.md

 ## Overview
 This file helps to navigate the directory for new vistors.
 You can click **[STAT547M](http://stat545.com/)** to view more details about this cource.

-### It would be much better to take a look at the html file
+### It would be much better to take a look at the [html file](https://raw.githubusercontent.com/STAT545-UBC-students/hw06-ziqiangt/master/hw06.html) with this [online viewer](https://jsonformatter.org/html-viewer)

 #### Here is the directory of my homework